kimai/kimai/UPGRADING.md

 ### BC breaks

-Deleted timezone conversion command.
+- Deleted timezone conversion command.
 If you are still using 0.7 or below, you need to upgrade to 1.1 before upgrading to this version.
+- Minimum password length raised from 5 to 8 character (applies only for password changes and new users)

 ## [1.1](https://github.com/kevinpapst/kimai2/releases/tag/1.1)